elevenlabs/elevenlabs-python/README.md

 ```

 ## v0.x to v1.x Migration Guide
-> The SDK was rewritten in v1 and is now programatically generated from our OpenAPI spec.
+> The SDK was rewritten in v1 and is now programmatically generated from our OpenAPI spec.
 As part of this release
 > there are some breaking changes.